ppy/osu-wiki/news/2023/2023-10-12-osu-mania-world-cup-2023.md

 ### Nepijin

-*Congratulations to Team United States on the first place in 4K MWC 2023!
-[Nepijin](https://osu.ppy.sh/users/11734610), you've been playing in 4K MWC since 2021, as well as taking the leadership role as Team Captain for the past two years.
+*Congratulations to Team United States on the first place in 4K MWC 2023! ::Nepijin::{ user-id=11734610 }, you've been playing in 4K MWC since 2021, as well as taking the leadership role as Team Captain for the past two years.
 You must have had quite the journey to get here; how are you feeling?*

 > **Nepijin:** I'm extremely ecstatic!
 Winning MWC has been a dream of mine ever since I started this game.
 From the very beginning, I've had a flame inside me to be one of the greats, and MWC always reignited it.
 To me, this win is a dream come true and a reflection of my growth as a player.